-Failure to survive for the required seven-year period results in the full value of the potentially exempt transfers being notionally included within the estate; survival beyond then means nothing is included.
-It is taper relief which reduces the Inheritance Tax liability (not the value transferred) on the failed potentially exempt transfers after the full value has been returned to the estate.
+Failure to survive for the required sevenyear period results in the full value of the potentially exempt transfers being notionally included within the estate; survival beyond then means nothing is included.
+It is taper relief which reduces the Inheritance Tax liability (not the value transferred) on the failed potentially exempt transfers if they exceed the nil-rate band after the full value has been returned to the estate.